kalrish/aws-csgo/README.md

     $  INSTANCE_IP=$(aws --query 'Reservations[0].Instances[0].PublicIpAddress' --output text ec2 describe-instances --instance-ids ${INSTANCE_ID})

+Alternatively, you may use the DNS name, which is more catchy and will let you match it in your SSH configuration.
+Retrieve it as follows:

+    $  INSTANCE_HOST=$(aws --query 'Reservations[0].Instances[0].PublicDnsName' --output text ec2 describe-instances --instance-ids ${INSTANCE_ID})

 To inspect the state of the server, upload your game configuration or perform any kind of maintenance, you can SSH into the instance as follows:

     $  ssh -o StrictHostKeyChecking=no -i ~/.ssh/csgo.pem ubuntu@${INSTANCE_IP}